 FAMILY ADVOCACY & SUPPORT SERVICES

 In a child abuse case, the perpetrator is usually someone close to the family, or someone who lives in the home.
 In fact, 90 percent of child abuse victims know, love, and trust their abusers.
 The abuser may even be a family’s primary breadwinner.
 Upon their arrest, the entire family is suddenly in crisis.
 Non-offending family members must have support in order to protect their children and rebuild their lives.
 The Center’s Family Advocacy and Support Services Department is designed to meet short and long-term needs of children and their non-offending caregivers.
-We do this by providing a consistent advocate they can rely on to resolve concerns, provide information, and offer resources in the community, and support as they proceed through the judicial system.
+We do this by providing a consistent advocate they can rely on to resolve concerns, provide resources in the community, and support as they proceed through the judicial system.

 - Advocacy: Family Advocates work collaboratively with the Multi-Disciplinary Team (MDT) and non-offending family members to ensure that the client’s voice is heard.